razgarabedi/Forumify/docs/README.md

-# ForumLite Documentation
+# Rexerium Forum Documentation

-Welcome to the ForumLite documentation!
+Welcome to the Rexerium Forum documentation!
 This comprehensive guide covers all aspects of the forum application, from setup and configuration to advanced features and customization.

 ## 📚 Documentation Index